Meet the Team

 ADVISORY BOARD MEMBER

-Marc sits on the Advisory Board of the PA Blockchain Coalition, CT Blockchain Association and SHOT: We The People, a non-profit organization dedicated to changing how we communicate about gun violence in America through first-hand images and experiences.
-Marc holds a Master of Business Administration in Finance from the Martin J. Whitman School of Management at Syracuse University and a Bachelor of Science in Business Administration from Bucknell University.
+Marc serves on the advisory boards of the PA Blockchain Coalition, CT Blockchain Association, and SHOT: We The People.
+He holds an MBA in Finance from Syracuse University and a BS in Business Administration from Bucknell University.

 STRATEGIC ADVISOR